 - You need to be using a cellular iPad.
 The Wi-Fi only iPad doesn’t have a GPS chip built in and will show your location based on local Wi-Fi networks, once out of town, location tracking will stop working.
 Apple suggest using a plug-in Bad Elf GPS device which has a side port to enable charging while in use.
 If you’re thinking about purchasing an iPad for use with the Live app then definitely go for the Cellular.

 - Make sure location services is enabled (under the Privacy section of your iPad settings).

-- Make sure you always allow access to your location when prompted loading the Live app.
+- Make sure you always allow access to your location if prompted loading the Live app.

 - If you deny access to the location when prompted, the iPad will remember that so you will need to reset your location settings:

 - iPad Settings

 - You will then need to reenable location services and Safari location services as described above.

 - If you are using a cellular iPad then I have heard reports that location tracking isn’t very reliable if there isn’t a SIM card installed.
 If you install a SIM card (even if you aren’t using it for mobile data) then the location tracking is much more reliable.